PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-09 09:35:33
+Last updated: 2024-04-09 09:36:06
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: When you play the game of thrones, you win or you die.
+There is no middle ground.  -  Cersei Lannister